 In the previous post, we discussed some Linux commands, and we saw how to show files, traverse directories, make them, and much more.
 Now, that was just the first level of the basic Linux commands.
 Let’s take one more step and see more of the basic Linux commands that you will use.

-We talked about the ls command in the previous post and we’ve discussed only 2 parameters.
+We talked about the ls command in the previous post, and we’ve discussed only two parameters.
 Let’s dig deeper and see more parameters that can make you more powerful.

-ls -R to recursively list all files in a directory
+To recursively list all files in a directory.

 ls -l myfile?